 Because an LLC can choose to be taxed as either partnership or an S Corporation, this is a decision that we will have to determine by evaluating all activities, goals, and the business plan to find the best strategy.
 An S Corporation status may be the best structure for your business, but you do not want the costs to outweigh the benefits.

 The benefits of an S Corporation tax status include:

 Some income can pass through to the owners (taxed with self-employment rates), and the rest of the income can be paid in dividends (which are not taxed under self-employment rates).
 This usually allows the LLC to maximize their profits against tax liabilities.

 - Avoiding the “double tax” that corporations are normally subjected to

-This means that the owners will not pay Social Security tax and Medicare tax (the self-employment taxes) on business income form the LLC.
+This means that the owners will not pay Social Security tax and Medicare tax (the self-employment taxes) on business income from the LLC.
 Wages and salaries (but not dividends) paid to workers from the LLC will still be subject to self-employment taxes like a normal business.

 The disadvantages of an S Corporation tax status include:

 - Higher Costs for establishing the LLC as an S Corp for tax purposes

 The costs of establishing an LLC as an S corporation are higher because this requires more paperwork and reporting with the Secretary of State for the U.S. state the LLC is established under.